helidon-io/helidon/docs/se/config/introduction.md

 If you want to receive `onChange` events, you must configure your Config with at least one source that is capable of providing changes (having a `PollingStrategy` or `ChangeWatcher` configured, or implementing `EventConfigSource`)

-The [mutability](mutability-support.md) documentation explains this in detail, and the [`PollingStrategies`](/apidocs/io.helidon.config/io/helidon/config/PollingStrategies.html) Javadoc describes the built-in implementations.
+The [mutability][mutability] documentation explains this in detail, and the [`PollingStrategies`][pollingstrategies] Javadoc describes the built-in implementations.

-You can, of course, write your own by implementing the [`PollingStrategy`](/apidocs/io.helidon.config/io/helidon/config/spi/PollingStrategy.html) interface.
+You can, of course, write your own by implementing the [`PollingStrategy`][pollingstrategy] interface.
 On a config source builder invoke `pollingStrategy` with an instance of your custom strategy and then invoke `build` to create the `ConfigSource`.

 ### Built-in Support for Config Formats